secureblue/secureblue/POSTINSTALL-README.md

 ```
 ujust audit-secureblue
 ```

+## Optional: `hardened-chromium` Flags
+The included hardened-chromium browser has some additional settings in `chrome://flags` you *may* want to set for additional hardening, and convenience.
+(At the cost of *some* functionality.)
+You can read about these settings [here](https://github.com/secureblue/hardened-chromium?tab=readme-ov-file#post-install).

 ## Read the FAQ

 Lots of important stuff is covered in the [FAQ](https://github.com/secureblue/secureblue/blob/live/FAQ.md).
 AppImage toggles, GNOME extension toggles, Xwayland toggles, etc.